-Kayla Merrill enters her second season as an assistant coach with the Husson softball team in 2017.
+Kayla Merrill enters her third season as an assistant coach with the Husson softball team in 2018.

 Prior to joining the Eagle coaching staff, Merrill was a four-year letterwinner for the Eagles as a pitcher/infielder from 2012-15.
 She helped guide the team to four-straight NAC regular season and tournament titles and was named Player of the Year in 2014 and Player and Pitcher of the Year in 2015, becoming the first player in league history to win both awards in the same season and twice be named Player of the Year.